 It’s very different to the other UCAT sections – and it’s marked differently, too.

-During the exam, you’ll get 26 minutes to answer 66 questions, related to a series of scenarios.
+During the exam, you’ll get 26 minutes to answer 69 questions, related to a series of scenarios.
 Each scenario can have up to 6 questions associated with it.
-This allows for around 23 seconds per question.

 Situational Judgement is made up of multiple-choice and ranking-style questions.